-- 1. Truancy Officer to send the Executive Director and campus principal a list of students to be reviewed for withdrawal. - Executive Director confirms with Truancy Officer, the students that need to be reviewed for withdrawal. - 3.
-Students for withdrawal will have their curriculum locked by the Truancy Officer and be given 24 hours to appeal. - 4.
+- 1. The Truancy Officer will send the Executive Director and campus principal a list of students to be reviewed for withdrawal. - 2.
+The Executive Director confirms with the Truancy Officer the students that need to be reviewed for withdrawal. - 3.
+The students approved for withdrawal will have their curriculum locked by the Truancy Officer and be given 24 hours to appeal. - 4.
 If no appeal is received, the student will be withdrawn. - 5.
 Any appeals received are sent to the Executive Director to approve or disapprove. - 6.
 The legal guardian will be notified of the decision within 72 hours.